zarifaziz/Cloud-Cover-Weather-model/README.md

 ### Prerequisites

-The program requires [Python >= 3.7](https://www.python.org/downloads/) to be downloaded and installed on the machine.
+The Jupyter notebooks require [Python >= 3.7](https://www.python.org/downloads/) to be downloaded and installed on the machine.
 Last tested on Python 3.7.

 ## Notebooks